 What Can I Do to Make Sure My New Furnace Stays Efficient?

-Once you go energy and cost efficient, make sure you stay that way.
+Once you go energy and cost-efficient, make sure you stay that way.
+High-efficiency furnaces cost more up front, but features like economical on-and-off cycling programs and protection against moisture in the heat exchanger will prolong its life.
 A furnace will experience wear and tear over time, and you need to stay diligent if you want those savings.
 Here are some tips to keep your furnace as efficient as possible.

 1. Get An Annual Maintenance Check

 A well-cared for furnace is a productive and happy furnace.
 In fact, a tune-up can increase your furnace’s efficiency by 20% (or sometimes more).
 Check out our infographic with all the information* >

 Bonus: Regular maintenance can also increase the lifespan of your furnace, which means you won’t have to replace it as often.

 *Calculated amounts in this infographic are based on 2014 data.